MarcioCerqueira/TheGoProgrammingLanguage/README.md

-# TheGoProgrammingLanguage
+This is a repository to register my journey learning the Go language.

-Just a repository to register my journey learning the Go language
+Reference: **The Go Programming Language**.
+A. Donovan and B. Kernighan.
+Addison-Wesley Professional Computing Series, 2015.